pratikdatey/Pratik_model/README.md

 - The best thing about this package is that you don’t have to train and predict every classification or regression algorithm to check performance.
 - This package directly gives you output performance on different models.

+# How to use it
+ Check Pratik_Model.ipynb file on Github for referance.

 # Pratik_model for Classification:
  will check the performance on this Classification models: